-In a recent report [14], in a case similar to that of Pooja’s, a transplant team at Mumbai, has successfully carried out a transplant, despite ABO incompatibility , from mother to son.
+In a recent report [15], in a case similar to that of Pooja’s, a transplant team at Mumbai, has successfully carried out a transplant, despite ABO incompatibility , from mother to son.
 The only glitch, so to say, is that the patient needed plasma exchange and induction via Rituximab, and was admitted almost 15 days prior to the actual transplant, which exponentially increased the costs to nearly 7 times the normal.
 How many people could afford this, in an impoverished, developing and even a developed society, is a matter of debate.
 Also, the long term follow-up results are not yet available, to safely extend this as a standard of care.

+Role of Marginal Donors:“Marginal Donors”, or “ Expanded criteria donors” are a pool of the population, that needs immediate attention, so as to reduce this organ-dearth.
+They imply using suboptimal cadaveric renal allografts, non heart beating donors or living donors with acceptable medical risks[16].
+This expanded pool would include Elderly living donors (with an age-corrected Glomerular filtration rate [GFR]), living hypertensive, diabetic or proteinuric donors, living dyslipidemic donors, living donors with history of malignancy as well as donors with a history of nephrolithiasis[16].

+As per the definition of “Expanded Criteria Donors”, coded in 2002, kidney donors over the age of 60 years without any co-morbidity or donors over the age of 50 years with any two co-morbidities out of hypertension, death from a cerebrovascular accident or serum creatinine levels > 1.5 mg/dl, would be acceptable [17].
+What should be the upper limit of age for such donation, has still not been defined [17].

+Another shortcoming could be the overall graft survival from such donors, which has been reported to be overall inferior when compared to reciepients of the standard criteria-medically fit, donor kidneys , [18, 19].

+Despite all pitfalls of “Marginal donation”, they would in turn still probably lead to an increase in the legally and socially acceptable related organ transplantation rate.

+Moreover, economically too, they have been found to be more cost-effective, when compared with long term dialysis-dependent life[20].

+As is rightly said “every single drop accumulates to form an ocean”, so too, every single acceptable kidney would help to improve the lives of thes ocean of people with renal failure, struggling to find a medically, ethically and legally acceptable donor.

+Future Scope:

-“Swap or Pair transplants” would be an immediate strategy that can be utilised to prevent organ-exhaustion.
+“Swap or Pair transplants” could also be an immediate strategy that can be utilised to prevent organ-exhaustion.
 Here, there is an exchange of kidneys between two pairs of people(two couples) based on their ABO compatibility, to benefit each other’s recipient.
 This probably would be the most ethical of unrelated transplantation.

 Man, by nature, is a thinking animal and medical science is evolving by leaps and bounds.
 Newer, cost efficient therapies are the need of the hour, to salvage the situation for these renal failure patients.
 The role of tissue engineering, stem cells or “in-vitro kidneys”, in providing alternative organ resources are some facets that need to be explored in the near future.

+One such step in this direction has been put forth by researchers in United States, where they have developed a prototype of a surgically implantable, artificial kidney.
+Human trials are the next in line for these “wear-on” kidneys to be accepted into the field of “renal transplantation”.

 Till such time, it would probably be safe to say that Unrelated Renal transplantation forms the “ledge of a precipice”.